Edge AI & Software

 Prerequisites

-Pipeline Manager requires npm, python and pip for installing dependencies, building and (optionally) running - use package manager to install those packages.
+Pipeline Manager requires npm (at least 10.8.2 version is recommended, along with Node.js starting from 20.10.0), python and pip for installing dependencies, building and (optionally) running - use package manager to install those packages.

 The backend of the application has a list of requirements in the pyproject.toml file.
 They can be installed using pip: